 Massey’s Master of Management is an internationally-recognised qualification.
 You will learn from our business experts - Massey University is the largest and one of the most highly respected management schools in New Zealand.

-The Massey Business School is one of the country’s leading and largest business schools - it is ranked among the top five per cent of business schools globally and is AACSB accredited.
-Massey University’s accountancy and finance programme ranks in the 100 universities in the world by QS (Quacquareli Symonds) rankings and was ranked no.1 in finance in New Zealand
+The Massey Business School is one of the country’s leading and largest business schools - it is ranked among the top two per cent of business schools globally and is AACSB accredited.
+Massey University’s accountancy and finance programme ranks in the 100 universities in the world by QS (Quacquarelli Symonds) rankings and was ranked no.1 in finance in New Zealand

 You can complete this qualification in 1.5 years of full-time study.
 If you study part-time the qualification takes between 2.5 and five years.